David Paradice: “I will still plan to play overseas especially in Argentina”

 You have played all over the world, how would you define what it is like to participate in the Argentine polo season?

 Argentina is the Mecca of world polo.
-The Argentinians are fantastic horseman and great sportsmen so to see them do their thing up close is very unique.
+The Argentinians are fantastic horsemen and great sportsmen so to see them do their thing up close is very unique.
 Most importantly, they are a great bunch of people who are fun to be with.
 They make me laugh and I have had some of my happiest times with them.

 What are your next plans in the world of Polo?

-In the short term I will be playing more in Australia so that I can focus on my family and work in Australia.
+In the short term I will be playing more so that I can focus on my family and work in Australia.
 I have been playing globally as it fitted in well with the desire to build the business globally.
 Polo allowed me the time to work overseas and play while I was working.
 However I will still plan to play overseas especially in Argentina when time and work permits.
 Polo provides a lot of global experiences.

 Finally, how do you see the growth of the polo in Australia and what does Scone mean to you?